Management

 GRANT APPLICATION ROLE POSIT_TEAM.POSIT_WORKBENCH_USER TO ROLE YOUR_USER_ROLE;Change the egress

-To ensure full Native App functionality, key endpoints must be accessible, such as those for Snowflake OAuth and OCSP.
+To ensure full product functionality, key endpoints must be accessible, such as those for Snowflake OAuth and the Online Certificate Status Protocol (OCSP).
 For more information, see the security egress traffic documentation.

 Editing the default egress policy requires the ACCOUNTADMIN role.
 You can modify the default egress policy for Workbench by: